ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 - Ready / Go Notification

     It would be nice to display something to the players when the race is about to begin.
-So we will tell the players to get **Ready** and to **Go**.
+So you will tell the players to get **Ready** and to **Go**.

 - Best Time